Skip to main content

 Ultimately, we can identify minerals by name or at least place them into small groups based on their properties.
 It is tempting, then, to come up with a standard list of properties that we should evaluate when identifying minerals.
 However, most mineralogists know that, depending on the sample and circumstances, some properties are more important than others.
 Rather than going through a long list or filling out a standard table, experienced mineralogists focus on the properties that are most exceptional or unique.
 Sometimes, a single property, such as strong effervescence by hydrochloric acid (diagnostic of calcite), may serve for mineral identification.
 And, being magnetic usually identifies magnetite.
 (Metallic iron in meteorites is also magnetic.)
 At first, mineral identification may seem tedious, but with a little experience, it is possible to find shortcuts to make the process more efficient.

-This page titled 3.2: Mineral Identification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Mineral Identification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?